 - The Launch: generating the inspiration and vision in order to initiate the concept.

 - The Muck in the Middle: developing and adapting the operations, products, and services through the twists and turns of a new venture.

 - Staying the Course: stabilizing operations and strategizing for growth with a reliable team.

 Each of these stages requires different skills, personality styles, and energy levels.
 As a company grows, it must hire a different kind of employee, in the later stages than in the first.
 Moving through the stages of launching, growing, and maturing requires the culture to change and the first employees who thrived in the original culture will need to adapt; some will thrive, and some will not.

 Before launching a new venture, an entrepreneur gets inspired with a concept.
 This inspiration can come from adapting current professional skills that directly compete with similar businesses, noticing a product or service gap in the market and introducing this concept to serve a local or regional population, or true innovation that transforms an industry sector or creates a new one.

-In the meantime, the company leadership needs to keep focused on the big picture.
+In the meantime, the leadership needs to stay focused on the big picture.
 Depending on how committed the founder is to the original vision; there may be some focus on educating the public about the vision to gather enough interest.
-If the founder is willing to adapt the original vision; leadership will need to get ahead of the stampede and build a roadmap for how to guide the new vision of the company into the future.
+If the founder is willing to adapt the original vision, leadership will need to get ahead of the stampede and build a roadmap for how to guide the new vision of the company into the future.